lloydoad/hang-server/README.md

-# hang-server
+# HANG SERVER
-Control server and database manager for hang react app
+A control center, database manager, and API manager for hang react app